baijuka/matzone_v1/TEST.md

 1. Go to any page.
 2. In the browser's address bar, remove or add one or more characters at the end and press enter.
 3. Confirm a message '404 page not found' is shown.
-4. Confirm there is a button 'Go back home' at the bottom of the page.
+4. Confirm there is a button 'Back To Shopping' at the bottom of the page.
-5. Click the button and confirm you are redirected to the home page of the website.
+5. Click the button and confirm you are redirected to the products page of the website.

 Result:
 A user gets a error 404 page when a page can't be displayed and can get back by clickin a button.